FrankHassanabad/i18nextDemo/README.md

 This is a simple demo for me to play around with http://i18next.com/.
 You will need to install http://nodejs.org/ for this to work

-How to clone, build, and run
+Clone, build, and run like so
 ```
 git clone https://github.com/FrankHassanabad/i18nextDemo.git
 cd i18nextDemo